 The New 2022 Juliana Wilder Fills an XC-Sized Gap

 Juliana has had a massive XC bike-sized hole in their lineup for years.
 The Joplin has worked for many people, but as the analog and its sibling, the Santa Cruz Tallboy has grown into dedicated trail bikes, riders wanting something zippier were left lacking.
-Not so TODAY.
-Starting today, the new Juliana Wilder XC mountain bike not only fills that gap, but it might also just become the go-to cross country mountain bike.
+Not so anymore.
+Starting today, the new Juliana Wilder XC mountain bike not only fills that gap, but it might also just become a go-to cross country mountain bike.

 What is the Juliana Wilder?